 Do I Think The Sony A7r Is Good At Shooting HDR?

 Yes and No.

 Yes because I’m finding the dynamic range to be so good, that I rarely even have to shoot bracketed to get what I need.
-And often on landscapes I only need to shoot two photos, one for the highlights and one for the shadows, and the exposure dial on the top makes this very easy to do.
+And often on landscapes I only need to shoot two photos, one for the highlights and one for the shadows, and the exposure dials on the top make this very easy to do.

 Would I Buy The Sony A7r Or A7 Again For HDR Photography?

 Now that I know and have experience with the camera, my answer is, probably not.
 I really really really like the Sony a7r for everything else.
-But for serious landscape photography I think people are better off getting the Nikon D800E.
-You’ll have better lens options, better camera functions, better weather sealing, better battery life, way better durability and the ability to shoot astophotography because of the optical viewfinder.
+But for serious landscape photography, I think people are better off getting the Nikon D800E.
+You’ll have better lens options, better camera functions, better weather sealing, better battery life, way better durability, and the ability to shoot astrophotography because of the optical viewfinder.
 The only downside is it’s huge and heavy.